Synnnn14/synnnn14.github.io/index.md

-## Syn's File Server
+### Syn's File Server
-## Not sure why you're here, you probably *shouldn't* be here, but hello anyway.
+*Did you come from another website other than **synnnn.neocities.io**?
+Please send me a message on Discord and let me know where you came from.
+My tag is Synaesthesia#4200.*